Aliases for ITGB3BP Gene

 GeneCards Summary for ITGB3BP Gene

 ITGB3BP (Integrin Subunit Beta 3 Binding Protein) is a Protein Coding gene.
 Diseases associated with ITGB3BP include Breast Cancer.
-Among its related pathways are Signaling by GPCR and Chromosome Maintenance.
+Among its related pathways are p75 NTR receptor-mediated signalling and Mitotic Metaphase and Anaphase.
 GO annotations related to this gene include signal transducer activity and protein C-terminus binding.

 UniProtKB/Swiss-Prot for ITGB3BP Gene